Jungjee/RawNet/ReadMe.md

 This github project includes codes for reproducing experiments and DNN models used in the paper
 ===============================================================================================

-''RawNet: Advanced end-to-end deep neural network using raw waveforms for text-independent speaker verification''
+RawNet: Advanced end-to-end deep neural network using raw waveforms for text-independent speaker verification
-	* Currently submitted to Interspeech2019 as a conference paper.
+- Currently submitted to Interspeech2019 as a conference paper.
-	* arXiv pre-print is at https://arxiv.org/abs/1904.08104
+- arXiv pre-print is at https://arxiv.org/abs/1904.08104

 Below are few notes for reproduction